DefinitionBy Mayo Clinic Staff

 Ventricular fibrillation is a heart rhythm problem that occurs when the heart beats with rapid, erratic electrical impulses.
 This causes pumping chambers in your heart (the ventricles) to quiver uselessly, instead of pumping blood.
-During ventricular fibrillation, your blood pressure plummets, cutting off blood supply to your vital organs.
-Ventricular fibrillation is frequently triggered by a heart attack.
+Sometimes triggered by a heart attack, ventricular fibrillation causes your blood pressure to plummet, cutting off blood supply to your vital organs.

-Ventricular fibrillation is an emergency that requires immediate medical attention.
-A person with ventricular fibrillation will collapse within seconds and soon won't be breathing or have a pulse.
-Emergency treatment for ventricular fibrillation includes cardiopulmonary resuscitation (CPR) and shocks to the heart with a device called a defibrillator.
+Ventricular fibrillation, an emergency that requires immediate medical attention, causes the person to collapse within seconds.
+It's the most frequent cause of sudden cardiac death.
+Emergency treatment includes cardiopulmonary resuscitation (CPR) and shocks to the heart with a device called a defibrillator.

 Treatments for those at risk of ventricular fibrillation include medications and implantable devices that can restore a normal heart rhythm.

 - Ventricular fibrillation.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/Arrhythmia/AboutArrhythmia/Ventricular-Fibrillation_UCM_324063_Article.jsp.
 Accessed Sept.
 3, 2014.